hasauino/hasauino.github.io/_projects/(2) hand-assist.md

 In this project, I designed a wearable device which can be used to actuate hand fingers for patients  who lost hand motor functions.
 The device actuates three fingers: thumb, index, and middle fingers.
 It uses a cable-driven mechanism to flex the fingers, whereas finger extension is achieved passively using elastic rubber bands.

+Check this paper for full details about this project: [handassist.pdf](/assets/papers/handassist.pdf)

 ### Design Overview

 The design is compact consisting of a single unit weighing around 600 g (including the battery).
 The device height is around 4 cm measured from the forearm.
 It consists of a fabric glove, three linear actuators, a controller, a rechargeable battery, elastic rubber bands, tendon cables, and cable tubings (bowden tubes), as shown below: